The best running training and running schedule isn’t guesswork—it comes down to following a personalized running plan that works for you.

 Here are some great ideas:

 You get the gist, just enjoy the day and get your body moving!
+It’s a fun way to break up your running routine and remember what it’s all about—doing something you love.

 Let’s do this!
 Don’t forget to download our new mobile app for access to coaching advice, daily video workouts, injury prevention tips, and complete training programs that will help motivate and inspire your training program!